Gas Range & Cooktop - Cleaning Grates and Burner Caps

 If self-cleaning instructions are not mentioned in the Owner's Manual, the grates should not be cleaned in a self-cleaning oven.

 If the grates do not have rubber bumpers (pads) on their bottom surface, they may be cleaned in the oven using the self-clean cycle.
 When cleaning in the oven, the grates must be placed on the oven rack(s), not on the oven floor.
-See Gas Range - Self-Clean Grates.
+See our Gas Range - Self-Clean Grates article for more information.

 To use: